Flow-IPC/ipc/README.md

     - If one avoids copying X -- the basic cause of the slowness -- one must use SHM.
 This increases the difficulty 10-fold, and the resulting code is rarely reusable.

-**With Flow-IPC, the above IPC op is easy to code, for any form of "X," whether: blobs, FDs, nested STL-compliant containers, C-style `struct`s with pointers, or Cap'n Proto schema-based structured data.
-Moreover, it eliminates all copying of X -- which results in the best possible performance.**

 ## How does Flow-IPC help?

+With Flow-IPC, the above IPC op is easy to code, for any form of "X," whether: blobs, FDs, nested STL-compliant containers, C-style `struct`s with pointers, or Cap'n Proto schema-based structured data.
+Moreover, it eliminates all copying of X -- which results in the best possible performance.

+## Example: Zero-copy performance, Cap'n Proto content

 ![graph: perf_demo capnp-classic versus capnp-Flow-IPC](./src/doc/manual/assets/img/capnp_perf_v1.png)